 Naturally rules: Pisces

-Dreamy, other-worldly Neptune.
-This planet's meanings are as deep as its color is blue, as it's representative of pychic intuition and spiritual attunement, as well dreams and artistic expression.
+Dreamy, other-worldly Neptune is the most mystical and ethereal of the bunch.
+This planet's meanings are as deep as its color is blue, as it's representative of psychic intuition and spiritual attunement, as well as dreams and artistic expression.
 As Stardust explains, "Neptune represents dreams, illusion, and fantasy."
-Given it's dreamy, inter-dimensional nature, it also has a tendency to detach from reality a bit.
-But if you can avoid falling into the escapist tendencies this planet can induce, it brings a helpful sensitivity and psychic power.
+Given it's dreamy, inter-dimensional nature, it also has a tendency to detach from reality a bit, so Neptune also speaks to your sense of escapism, and the things you might do to cope with the harshess of reality.
+But if you can avoid falling into the escapist tendencies this planet can induce, it can help you understand your sensitivity, psychic powers, and spiritual depth.

-Planet of: transformations; the underworld; the subconscious mind; power; hella deep, intense sh*t, basically.
+Planet of: transformations; the underworld; the subconscious mind; intensity in general.

 Naturally rules: Scorpio

 Pluto may have been robbed of its planethood by scientists back in 2006 — a harsh move indeed, especially to the planet named after the ruler of the underworld.
-But in astrology, Pluto is as ~planet~ as can be.
-As McGarry tells Bustle, "Pluto encompasses the energy of transformation."
-Trasformation covers a lot of ground — think the energy of light and dark, death and rebirth, day to night, endings into beginnings.
-As Anne Welles says in Valley of the Dolls, "You've got to climb Mount Everest to reach the Valley of the Dolls."
-And if the valley of the dolls is your ~inner truth~, then yeah, prepare for the exhausting and treacherous but transformative battle that Pluto insists upon, because it's definitely for the ultimate good.
+But in astrology, Pluto is as planet as can be — and is a very intense and sometimes dark one, at that.
+"Pluto encompasses the energy of transformation," McGarry says.
+Trasformation is a concept that obviously covers a lot of ground — think the energy of light and dark, death and rebirth, day to night, endings into beginnings.
+Pluto rules over the extreme ends of any spectrum, and also governs all that is subterranean or hidden beneath the surface.
+Because Pluto is the furthest planet from the Earth, its effects are often felt on a more collective, societal level than a personal level.